vess-dev/vess-dev/README.md

  - Okay with CSS, HTML, JS, and SQL.
  - Familiar with Bash, Java, and Matlab.
  - Once looked at ASM, C, and C++.

-## 🌱 Self

-Pronouns: They/them.
-Any are fine.

 ## 📫 How to reach me: